About Engineered Hardwood Flooring

 Radiant heating is a type of system that installs heating coils in the floor and then allows the heat to radiate throughout the room.
 It is a type of heating that is becoming extremely popular because it heats a room evenly and can be more cost effective than other forms of heating.

-The layers of plywood in an engineered floor are installed in a criss-cross pattern that offers durability that no other flooring can deliver.
+The layers of plywood in are installed in a criss-cross pattern that offers durability that no other flooring can deliver.
 That criss-cross pattern makes engineered floors ideal for basements and garages that are being remodeled into living spaces.

 The biggest challenges with basement or garage floors are the cold concrete subfloors and the moisture that tends to gather in both areas.
 A real hardwood floor would have difficulty handling the constant changes in moisture and temperature, as would a laminate floor.
 But because of the design of a engineered floor, it is ideal for any kind of remodeling project where you are turning unused space into a living area.